 The program includes just over 13 miles of 15- and 23-foot-diameter tunnels and 15 deep shafts ranging between 25 and 132 feet in diameter as well as over 5 miles of 3- to 10-foot-diameter conveyance pipelines constructed by cut-and-cover and trenchless methods.
 Several of the construction contracts, including the larger diameter deep storage tunnels, are being procured using design-build approach while the remaining contracts are being procured using the traditional design-bid-build approach.

 Two of five major tunnels are underway.
 The Blue Plains Tunnel is approximately 24,300 feet long and 100–130 feet deep, and will be constructed using an earth pressure balance machine.
 The Anacostia River Tunnel procurement is approximately 12,500 feet long and 100–120 feet deep and will be constructed using a tunnel boring machine.
 Both will have a single-pass precast segmental liner with a finished inside diameter of 23 feet.
 Construction of various conveyance pipelines, diversion structures and overflow facilities is also well underway.
-Engineering for the remaining program components, including two additional deep storage tunnels and the nine remaining diversion facilities, is currently being completed.
+Engineering for the remaining program components of D.C.
+Clean Rivers, including two additional deep storage tunnels and the nine remaining diversion facilities, is currently being completed.